amadeu-io/graph-data-structure/README.md

 ### About 📖

 A data graph is a data structure used to represent and model relationships between various pieces of data.
 It consists of nodes and edges, where nodes represent data points, and edges represent the connections between them.

-Graphs can be directed, where each edge has a direction, or indirected, where they do not.
-Graphs can also be unweighted, or weighted.
-In an unweighted graph, each edge between nodes has the same "weight" or "cost," often represented as 1.
-In a weighted graph, each edge is assigned a numerical value or weight that represents some quantitative measure of the relationship or the cost associated with traversing that edge.
+A graph can be classified by the behaviour of it's edges as follows:

-#### Direction of a graph
+Direction

 - **Directed:** Each edge has a direction.
 - **Indirected:** Each edge doesn't have a direction.

-#### Weight of a graph
+Weight

 - **Weighted:** Each edge is assigned a numerical value or weight.
 - **Unweighted:** Each edge between nodes has the same weight, often represented as 1.